olelbis/spark-with-request-logger/readme.md

 ### Creating the logger

 First up, let's create the access logger.
 Given a log4j logger, we will want to log messages in a standard format.
-For this purpose, we can implement an instance of `CustomRequestLog` that takes our logger as an argument
+For this purpose, we can implement an instance of `CustomRequestLog` that takes our logger as an argument and write output to a file in the same directory of jar file.

 ~~~java